At this point everyone’s seen this movie.

 Sure this scene gets us to another Riddler clue.
 Fine.
 But there had to be an easier way to get there right?
 The car chase reminds me of the airport fight scene in Captain America: Civil War.
 They’re both fun scenes and the action highlights of their movies.
 But why are they there?
 All this scene does is establish that The Penguin is a red herring in the script.
 Civil War, they flew in people from other continents to help get them to a plane to get to Siberia.
 Follow that logic.
 Part of me wants to look into a mirror and ask if I just hate fun.
 The cynical way to look at this is that HBO is going to be making a Penguin series.
 The Penguin doesn’t really belong in this movie, we’re just doing it to setup the TV Series.
 But is that really a problem if he’s enjoyable in this movie and the TV series is good?
 This is just how things are done now.

 This movie also does something that I’ve started noticing the last couple years where it’s treated as a serious problem when something is leaked to the press.
 In this movie, Carmine Falcone’s recorded murder of a woman is played on TV.
 I hate to follow my cynicism about The Penguin with more hopelessness.
 But.
 The overwhelming lesson I’ve learned from the last decade is that leaking to the press means precisely dick.
 It’s a dated trope.
 Daredevil in the first episode of that series says “Then we tell everyone” when they find evidence of corruption.
-Cue the shot of a satisfied looking reported staring at a newspaper while music plays.
+Cue the shot of a satisfied looking reporter staring at a newspaper while music plays.
 It’s cute.
-Cute and fictitious.
+Cute and fictional.
 Very optimistic for a movie people call gritty.
 I guess it depends what you find gritty and realistic.

 Speaking of hopelessness and optimism, Mob Boss Carmine Falcone does eventually get arrested.
 Gordon slams the cuffs on him.
 Falcone, the mafia don, smirks.
 He knows he’ll beat the rap.
 Falcone asks Gordon, doesn’t he know that in Gotham the mob owns the cops?
 Gordon throws the door open.
 Cops are everywhere.
 “We don’t all work for you.”
 Fuck yeah!
 There are some honest cops in Gotham after all!
 Falcone is going down!
 Justice is going to prevail!
 Then The Penguin calls out to Falcone that he’ll probably won’t last the night in prison.
 Fuck ye…wait what?
 I’m pretty sure that man just said this other man was going to be murdered in jail. *Camera pans to good cops, doing nothing.* Again maybe this is just me getting old and getting cynical.
 Just…I’m pretty sure that taking Carmine Falcone alive was presented as The Right Thing a few minutes ago.
 Now his extrajudicial killing is acceptable?
 Of course it’s acceptable, this is The United States of America!
 A man dressed as a bat can bring down the mob.
 The most corrupt city ever still has a few good apples.
 But American prisons being a place where the guilty can do their penance in safety?
 Well that would just be unrealistic.
 Again, like the press thing and the car chase I can see what the intended reaction is.
 But it just makes me…sad.
+It’s a like a dated joke.
+I see people are supposed to react to this a certain way.
+I see it from a removed place.
+“Oh you’re supposed to chuckle that the mob boss is going to get killed in prison.
+Because that’s how American prisons are.”
+I get it.
+Just…*sigh*

 Speaking of Carmine Falcone, his downfall, dead or alive, is kind of the point of the movie.
 Because Carmine Falcone is the informant that the story revolves around.
 This was a secret among the highest power brokers in Gotham.
 The previous Mob boss, Salvatore Maroni, was brought down by this secret informant.
 Carmine ratted.
 He gave the cops the evidence they needed to put the old mob boss away.
 Batman and Gordon spent the whole movie up to this point trying to figure out who this person could be.
 Everyone is terrified of this mysterious person.
 This is no Doctor Yueh to be killed as soon as they’re no longer needed.
 No this mystery person has the entire city scared.
 Was it The Penguin?
 Batman?
 No, it turns out that Carmine Falcone was the rat all along.